kstenerud/concise-encoding/ce-structure.md

 Numeric types comprise the basic scalar numeric types present in most computer systems.

-An implementation **MAY** alter the type and storage size of integer and floating point values when encoding/decoding as long as the resulting value can be converted back to the original value without data loss.
+An implementation **MAY** alter the type and storage size of integer and floating point values when encoding/decoding as long as the resulting value can be converted back to the original value without data loss (other than the original type information).

 **Note**: The Concise Encoding format itself places no bounds on the range of most numeric types, but implementations (being bound by language, platform, and physical limitations) **MUST** [decide which ranges to accept](#user-controllable-limits).
-It's important that any limits chosen are kept consistent across all participating systems in order to mitigate potential [security holes](#security-and-limits).
+It's important that all chosen limits are kept consistent across all participating systems in order to mitigate potential [security holes](#security-and-limits).

 ### Boolean